imgag/ngs-bits/README.md

 ## Tools list

-_ngs-bits_ contains a lot of tools that we use for NGS short-read data analysis in our [institute](http://www.uni-tuebingen.de/Klinische_Genetik/start.html).
-Not all of these tools are mature enough for public use.
-Thus, here we will list tools that can be safely used:
+_ngs-bits_ contains a lot of tools that are used for NGS-based diagnostics in our [institute](http://www.uni-tuebingen.de/Klinische_Genetik/start.html):

 ### Main tools